Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Introduction

 \section{Introduction}

+Segmentation of tubular structures is a common task in medical imaging, encountered when analyzing structures such as e.g.~blood vessels (\cite{zhang2019attention}), airways (\cite{qin2019airwaynet}), ductal systems (\cite{wang2020deep}), neurons (\cite{li2019precise}).
+Segmentation is often a first step towards analysing the topological network structure of the organ, and it is therefore crucial that the segmented network structure is reliable.

+\paragraph{Pancreatic tubes} This paper aims to solve a challenging tubular segmentation task from live fluorescence microscopy imaging.
+The pancreas produces enzymes and hormones, most importantly insulin which is produced by the so-called $\upbeta$-cells.
+Since insulin plays a crucial role in regulating blood sugar, malfunction of $\upbeta$-cells could lead to the development of diabetes.

+The mammalian pancreas contains a tubular ductal network which transports enzymes into the intestines.
+Unlike superficially similar tubular structures such as the lung airways, the pancreatic tubes do not form by stereotypic branching.
+Rather, during embryonic development, the pancreatic tubes form by fusion of smaller lumens into a complex web-like network with many loops, which remodel to a tree-like structure, as discussed by ~\cite{pan2011pancreas} and~\cite{villasenor2010epithelial} and illustrated in Figure \ref{fig:remodeling}.
+As a result, the pancreatic tubes are complex and the overall structure varies from individual to individual, making segmentation and analysis of the network a hard task.

+It has been suggested by \cite{kesavan2009cdc42} and ~\cite{bankaitis2015feedback} that the emergence of $\upbeta$-cells depends on the remodeling of the tubular structure during embryonic development.
+To quantitatively verify this hypothesis, we require topologically accurate detection of the pancreatic tubes from noisy live imaging confocal 3D microscopy.
+In particular, we are interested in opening and closure of loops over time as the feature which might affect the emergence of $\upbeta$-cells.
+We tackle this problem for a dataset consisting of time-lapse 3D images from mouse pancreatic organs, which were recorded as the organs underwent the process of tubular re-organization and emergence of $\upbeta$-cells.

+As can be seen from Figure~\ref{panc} (right), these images have a low signal-to-noise ratio, which makes segmentation a difficult problem.
+Note that this is much lower than for other common tubular segmentation tasks, such as vessel segmentation.
+This is challenging not just because the images are noisy; also, the tubes appear at very different scales (compare the two images in Figure~\ref{panc}), and the image contrast is highest at the tubular boundary, meaning that tubes appear very different depending on their thickness relative to the image resolution as well as the depth in the image stack and local tissue depth.

-Segmentation of tubular structures is a common task in medical imaging, including blood vessels~\cite{zhang2019attention}, airways~\cite{qin2019airwaynet}, ductal systems~\cite{wang2020deep}, neurons~\cite{li2019precise} and more.
-This is usually a step towards analysing the topological network structure of the organ, and it is therefore crucial that the segmented network structure is reliable.
-In practice, segmentation algorithms are trained to optimize voxel-based measures such as cross-entropy or accuracy.
-This, however, does not take into account how a small segmentation error viewed from the pixel point of view might, in fact, lead to a crucial error in the segmented network, see Fig.~\ref{panc} (left).
+Furthermore, most segmentation algorithms are trained to optimize voxel-based measures such as cross-entropy or accuracy.
+This, however, does not take into account how a small segmentation error viewed from the pixel point of view might, in fact, lead to a crucial error in the segmented network, see Figure~\ref{panc} (left).

+\paragraph{The challenge of annotation.} While unlabeled data is abundant, manual segmentation of 3D tubes is time-consuming and can only be performed by a trained expert.
+This growing divide between availability of data and availability of annotations is generic in biomedical imaging: While the cost of image acquisition and storage has decreased significantly, the cost of annotation remains the same, and learning useful representations from unlabeled data is thus desirable.